BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. On Sparrow, cancel the "Export" and go to "Receive"
    1. Scan the address into your Passport.
    1. This should complete the two-stage verification that your Passport seed has been imported correctly
-1. [  ] Change the label for "Keystone 3" in Sparrow to be something meaningful like "FDP Active Key"[^25].
+1. [  ] Change the label for "Keystore 3" in Sparrow to be something meaningful like "FDP Active Key"[^25].

 There's one last bit of administrivia for Passport: